Glidias/Kilogaiajax/README.md

 ===========

 Kilogaiajax - Page/asset preloading framework for full AJAX-based SEO-friendly HTML sites (uses JQuery [ http://www.jquery.com ], SWFAddress [ http://www.asual.com/swfaddress/ ] and History.js [ http://github.com/balupton/History.js/ ].

-Also requires PHP (version 5) and a host server.
+Also prefably requires a host server supporting PHP (version 5) for site development. (note: For deployment, PHP support can be optional.).

 A lame attempt at creating a similar Gaia-Flash Framework style [ http://www.gaiaflashframework.com ]  ajax/php/html site.

 The premise?
 Declare your hierachical site structure in a site.xml (it's pages and it's page-specific assets such as CSS, scripts, images, etc. to preload).
-With the site.xml converted to JSON via PHP,  javascript can easily read it to create a full site structure.
+With the site.xml converted to JSON via a PHP script,  javascript can easily read it to create a full site structure.
 Page content is than dynamically loaded in under a html template.

 What isn't available (or different from Gaia Flash framework)?
 - No multiple page contents viewable at once (in HTML context, this isn't much use.).
 So, you are restricted to a single page content wrapper.